Steven Gould: Writing workshops

 Gould has been an instructor at the annual one-week speculative fiction workshop Viable Paradise since 2000.

 Personal life

 In 1989 Gould married Laura J. Mixon and moved with her to New York City, where her job supported them while he finished his first novel, Jumper.
 The couple currently live in Albuquerque, New Mexico.
 They have two daughters.

 Works

 This list of works (data from ISFDB) covers Gould's novels, speculative fiction short fiction, and essays and includes general themes for each of the novels.
-Includes updates from Gould's website.